 Let’s go back to 1903, when Hans Demant noticed that Crown Princess Alexandra wore an early hearing aid during her coronation.
 This revelation was nothing short of attention grabbing—and inspiring!—because Demant’s wife Camilla had hearing loss since childhood.
 (This even compelled Demant to travel to England and purchase the same exact product for his wife in Denmark.)

-This simple act of buying a hearing aid ended up launching something entirely brand new.
+This simple act of buying a hearing aid ended up launching something entirely new for Hans.
 Soon, he began importing hearing devices for more and more folks in Denmark, and this was just the beginning of a vital and enduring healthcare legacy (which still stands today).

 In February 2023, Oticon Real launched and it’s quickly gaining traction as one of the most-respected hearing aids around the globe.
 Why is it so popular?
-Well, to begin this device is rechargeable and boasts hands-free calling on iPhones and audio streaming on Android devices.
+Well, to begin this device is rechargeable and offers hands-free calling on iPhones and audio streaming on Android devices (Android users need to keep their phone close by to pick up their voice).

 These features are important for everyday living, but what makes the Oticon Real stand out is how the device holds and processes sound.
 Typically, most hearing aids quell background noises and prioritize speech, but Oticon Real enriches the brain with a robust sound landscape.
 In fact, the brand says that a user can hear 30% more sound with the Oticon Real devices.

-Okay so—that sounds mighty impressive.
-How exactly does Oticon achieve that?
-Well, the brand uses a 360 spherical microphone to capture sounds from 12 million life situations—yep, that number is correct—and then utilizes that sound to train the computer within the hearing aids.
+Okay so—that sounds impressive.
+How exactly does Oticon achieve better clarity AND more soound?
+The brand used a 360 spherical microphone to capture sounds from 12 million life situations—yep, that number is correct—and then utilizes that sound to train the computer within the hearing aids.

 Which means, hearing aid wearers experience a more natural sound environment that lets in the sounds and noise of daily living instead of shutting them out.